Aleksandra Uznańska-Wiśniewska

-Aleksandra Karolina Uznańska-Wiśniewska (/pl/; born 27 May 1994) is a Polish-Thai politician, political scientist, humanitarian and social activist.
-Since 2023, she is a member of the Sejm of Poland, as a member of the Civic Platform.
+Aleksandra Karolina Uznańska-Wiśniewska (Note: /pl/) (born 27 May 1994) is a Polish–Thai politician, political scientist, humanitarian, and social activist.
+Since 2023, she has been a member of the Sejm of Poland.
+Uznańska-Wiśniewska is a member of the Civic Coalition party.

-Biography

 Early life and education

 Aleksandra Uznańska-Wiśniewska was born on 27 May 1994 in Łódź, Poland.
-Her father, Radosław Wiśniewski, is a businessperson, and founder and chairperson of the Redan company.
+Her father, Radosław Wiśniewski, is a businessperson, and founder and chairperson of the company Redan.
 He is Polish.
 Her mother, Piengjai Wiśniewska, is of Chinese and Thai descent, and comes from Bangkok, Thailand.
 Aleksandra also has a brother.

-She attended the Emilia Sczaniecka 4th High School in Łódź, and at the age of 17, she received the scholarship of the United World Colleges, and moved to Italy, where she finished her high school education.
-She graduated from the London School of Economics with bachelor's degrees in political science and philosophy, and from the Blavatnik School of Government of the University of Oxford, with a master's degree in public policy.
-While studying at the London School of Economics, she was a chairperson of the Polish Business Society, and an organizer of the Polish Economic Forum.
+Uznańska-Wiśniewska attended the Emilia Sczaniecka 4th High School in Łódź.
+At the age of 17, she received the scholarship of the United World Colleges, moving to Italy, where she finished her education.
+Uznańska-Wiśniewska graduated from the London School of Economics with bachelor's degrees in political science and philosophy, and from the Blavatnik School of Government of the University of Oxford, with a master's degree in public policy.
+While studying at the London School of Economics, she was a chairperson of the Polish Business Society, and an organiser of the Polish Economic Forum.
+In 2018, the business magazine Forbes placed her on the Poland-based edition its annual list "30 Under 30", which recognizes thirty notable people under the age of 30 in various industries.

 Humanitarian work

-In December 2015, during the European migrant crisis, she volunteered to work in the refugee camp in Lesbos island in Greece.
-She also conducted the field research of the human rights violations in refugee camps in Calais and Dunkirk, located in France.
-Later she worked for the United Nations Development Programme agency on developing strategy for distribution of the humanitarian aid in Jordan and Turkey, in response to the Syrian civil war.
+In December 2015, during the European migrant crisis, Uznańska-Wiśniewska volunteered at the refugee camp on Lesbos island in Greece.
+She also conducted the field research of the human rights violations in the refugee camps in Calais and Dunkirk, located in France.
+Later, Uznańska-Wiśniewska also worked for the United Nations Development Programme agency on developing strategy for distribution of the humanitarian aid in Jordan and Turkey, in response to the Syrian civil war.

-In 2019, she became the coordinator of the Polish Humanitarian Action mission to Yemen led by Paula Gierak.
+In 2019, Uznańska-Wiśniewska became a coordinator of the Polish Humanitarian Action mission to Yemen led by Paula Gierak.
 The mission was aimed at giving humanitarian aid in the cholera epidemic during the Yemeni civil war.
-Following the outbreak of the COVID-19 pandemic, she continued to work for the mission, helping to rebuild destroyed clinics, and to reestablish national healthcare system, which were affected by the war.
+Following the outbreak of the COVID-19 pandemic, she continued to work for the mission, helping to rebuild destroyed clinics, and to re-establish the national healthcare system, which were affected by the conflict.

-In 2022 and 2023, following the Russian invasion of Ukraine, she worked there for the Children's Aid Foundation helping to evacuate orphanages, and later as the head of an Intersos mission.
-In 2025, she became a member of the council of the Jan Olszewski Aid to Poles in the East Foundation.
+In 2022 and 2023, following the Russian invasion of Ukraine, Uznańska-Wiśniewska worked in the county for the Children's Aid Foundation helping to evacuate orphanages.
+She later became the head of an Intersos mission in Ukraine.
+In 2025, Uznańska-Wiśniewska became a member of the council of the Jan Olszewski Aid to Poles in the East Foundation.